dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## Core library changes

-Calling the `.length` setter on a `List` of non-nullable element type with an argument greater than the current length of the list is a runtime error.
+Calling the `.length` setter on a `List` with element type `E` with an argument greater than the current length of the list is a runtime error unless `Null <:
+E`.

 ## Migration features